bezabu/bb-treasure-hunter/README.md

 - Images used for trees, rocks, crowns and holes were made by me using Blender and Paint.NET

-- The hunter sprite set was taken from [this tutorial](https://programmingmind.net/demo/isometric-game-development-in-html-5-canvas-part-1) and has allegedly been made free for public use by the artist.
+- The hunter sprite set was taken from [this tutorial](https://programmingmind.net/demo/isometric-game-development-in-html-5-canvas-part-1) and has been made [free for public use](https://flarerpg.org/) by the artist, [Clint Bellinger](https://clintbellanger.net/)

 - The shovel and hole in the ground image used in the 404 page was taken from [creazilla](https://creazilla.com/nodes/7766525-hole-in-the-ground-clipart) and is "free for editorial, educational, commercial, and/or personal projects.
 No attribution required."